Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of linear (in)equations: Algorithm for testing graph admissibility

-Theorem~\ref{th:distinct} implies that we need to take care only of the pairs of elements of $L$ corresponding to the equal rows of $K_r$.
-For any equal rows of $K_r$ with indices $i<j$, we compute $q(x_1,\dots,x_m) := (p_i(x_1,\dots,x_m)-p_j(x_1,\dots,x_m))c$, where $c$ is a positive integer factor making all coefficients of $q$ integer.
-If $q$ is zero polynomial, then the condition $l_i\ne l_j$ is unattainable, and thus the graph $G$ is inadmissible.
+Theorem~\ref{th:distinct} implies that we can restrict our attention only to the pairs of elements of $L$ corresponding to the equal rows in $K_r$.
+For each pair of equal rows in $K_r$ with indices $i<j$, we compute $q(x_1,\dots,x_m) := (p_i(x_1,\dots,x_m)-p_j(x_1,\dots,x_m))c$, where $c$ is a positive integer factor making all coefficients of $q$ integer.
+If $q$ is a zero polynomial, then condition $l_i\ne l_j$ is unattainable, and thus the graph $G$ is inadmissible.
 On the other hand, if $q$ consists of just a single term with a nonzero coefficient, then the condition $l_i\ne l_j$ always holds, and we ignore such $q$.
-In the remaining case, when $q$ contains two or more terms with nonzero coefficient, we add $q$ to the set $N$.
+In the remaining case, when $q$ contains two or more terms with nonzero coefficients, we add $q$ to the set $N$.
+The resulting set $N$ consists of polynomials in $x_1,\dots,x_m$ that must take nonzero values on a solution to \eqref{mateq}.
+We refer to such polynomials as \emph{inequations}.\footnote{We deliberately use the term \emph{inequation} to denote relationship $p\ne 0$ and to avoid confusion with inequalities traditionally denoting relationships $\geq$, $\leq$, $>$, or $<$.}

-Our next goal is to solve the system of equations $E$ and inequations\footnote{We deliberately use the term \emph{inequation} to denote relationship $p\ne 0$ and to avoid confusion with inequalities traditionally denoting relationships $\geq$, $\leq$, $>$, or $<$.} $N$ in powers of $2$, which we describe in the next section.
-For each solution $X=X_0$, we substitute it in the system \eqref{mateq} turning it into a standard matrix equation, which we solve for $L$ composed of pairwise distinct integers $l_i$ (such a solution is guaranteed to exist).
+Our next goal is to solve the system of equations $E$ and inequations $N$ in powers of $2$, which we address in Section~\ref{sec:solvep2}.
+For each solution $X=X_0$, we plug it into the system~\eqref{mateq} turning it into a standard matrix equation, which we then solve for $L$.
+The resulting solution can be parametric with parameters representing the free variables in $X_0$ (if any) and the coefficients of a linear combination of the columns of $K_r$ when it is not empty.
+In either case, from such a solution Theorem~\ref{th:distinct} guarantees to produce a solution composed of pairwise distinct integers.

 We outline the above description in Algorithm~\ref{alg:GraphSolve}.
+While this algorithm can produce all solutions (i.e., labelings of the graph vertices), when testing graph admissibility we stop it as soon as one solution is obtained.\footnote{Technically $\textsc{GraphSolve}$ is implemented as a SageMath/Python's generator, which produces solutions one after another on demand and which we can easily stop after obtaining just one solution (when it exists).}